Deric-Williamson/Movie-Analysis_Microsoft/README.md

 * Which month is best for releasing movies?
   * Which genres bring in the most revenue during which time of year?
 * Which genres are not widely produced but make a lot of revenue?
-* Which genres release more titles into the box offices?
+* Which genres release more titles into the domestic box offices?

 ### Contributors
 * Crissy Bruce